 TPIsoftware Sweeps Taiwan Excellence Awards 2024 for the Second Year Running with Three Accolades

-Known as the Oscars of Taiwan's Industries, the Taiwan Excellence Awards celebrate the best products in Taiwan representing innovation and excellence.
-Winners have been selected by an independent jury composed of professionals across industries, with 182 submissions from 320 enterprises recognized for their outstanding product performance.

 "Our consecutive accolades at the Taiwan Excellence Awards is a testament to our strong commitment to developing globally competitive software.
-Currently, we are intensifying our global presence by forging strategic alliances in key markets across the Asia-Pacific region and Europe.
-Moreover, we have been actively engaged in international promotion activities sponsored by Taiwan Excellence Awards to showcase Taiwan' robust software expertise." said Yilan Yeh, CEO of TPIsoftware.
+Currently, we are intensifying our global presence by forging strategic alliances in key markets across the Asia-Pacific region and Europe." said Yilan Yeh, CEO of TPIsoftware.

 Acclaimed for the second straight year, TPIsoftware's digiRunner stands out as the only proprietary API management platform in Taiwan compliant with Open Banking and Open Government standards.
 Suitable for industries seeking efficient management of massive APIs such as finance, healthcare and government, It helps enterprises build connected and innovative service ecosystems, and ensures uninterrupted service delivery with its unique function designs and patented technology.
 For example, the sandbox for API mock test enables parallel development between backend and frontend for fast service rollout; the four built-in mechanisms "API Adaptive Cache", "Gateway Load Balance", "Non-blocking API" and "Containerization" provide 100% zero downtime to enhance operational efficiency.

-digiLogs, another consecutive award-winning product from TPIsoftware, exemplifies its robust capabilities by enhancing IT operational efficiency with powerful log management features.
-The features such as Endpoint Detection and Response (EDR) provide visual topology for endpoint monitoring to facilitate issue identification, with Root Cause Analysis (RCA) further giving total visibility over systems for real-time troubleshooting, thereby significantly optimizing enterprise IT governance.
+digiLogs, another consecutive award-winning product from TPIsoftware, exemplifies its robust capabilities by enhancing enterprise IT governance with powerful log management features.
+The features such as Endpoint Detection and Response (EDR) provide visual topology for endpoint monitoring to facilitate issue identification, with Root Cause Analysis (RCA) further giving total visibility over systems for real-time troubleshooting.
 ISO 27001 certified, digiLogs fulfills enterprises' audit and regulatory requirements.

 TPIsoftware's foray into AI-enabled solutions has been marked by SysTalk.ai.
-Catered to the insurance industry, the AI-powered Insurance Claims Processing Solution harnesses AI text analysis and NLU to extract valuable insights from complex documents and streamline the claims process.
-It further features SysTalk.ICR to provide AI-powered OCR technology for automated document processing of all kinds of document formats such as identifying ICD 9/10-CM codes on medical certificates.
-Moreover, the exclusive "Adaptive AI Model" allows enterprises to enhance the model's reliability independently without a specialized AI team.
+The AI-powered Insurance Claims Processing Solution harnesses AI text analysis and NLU to streamline the claims process for the insurance industry.
+It further features SysTalk.ICR to provide AI-powered OCR technology for automated document processing.

 TPIsoftware has once again shone a spotlight on its sophisticated technology and forward-thinking mindset, making it the top-ranked software company in Taiwan.